Sixers go for fifth straight win, face skidding Raptors

 “I expect him back this week, sometime,” head coach Nick Nurse said.
 “What (the medical staff) said, is he’s back and through his sickness and both his hand and his hip are improving.”

-As for Trent Jr.,”it doesn’t look like it’s getting much better,” Nurse said.
-“I think they’re searching for more information at this point.”
+“It doesn’t look like it’s getting much better,” Nurse said of Trent Jr. “I think they’re searching for more information at this point.”

 The Raptors’ five consecutive losses is their worst skid since a seven-game losing streak to complete the 2020-21 season.